relogamimano/haystack-store/README.md

 If your on your own machine and haven't already done it, start by installing the libjson library:

     sudo apt install libjson-c-dev

+## Web UI
+To test the web server, simply launch the imgfs_server, then open http://localhost:8000/ in a web browser.
+You should get something like this (depending on the ImgFS with which you run your serve.